linux4sam/egt/docs/src/events.md

 timers, or networking sockets.

 Events are usually propagated from the top level widget down.
-There are exceptions to this, for example, when a widget grabs the pointer or keyboard, and the natural top-down flow is short circuited.
-For example, when a TextBox has keyboard focus it will be directly send keyboard events without having to navigate the widget tree.
+There are exceptions to this; for example, when a widget grabs the pointer or keyboard, and the natural top-down flow is short circuited.
+For example, when a TextBox has keyboard focus, it will be directly sent keyboard events without having to navigate the widget tree.

 @image html widget_hierarchy_event.png "Event"